 Many businesses fall into the trap of having a fixed performance review process that is the same for all employees and all roles.

-While this might not be a major problem for a small company (who may not have a formal review process anyway), it can lock larger enterprises into a system that doesn't have the flexibility necessary to provide an accurate assessment of each employee's performance or, equally damaging, diagnose issues or areas for improvement.
+While this might not be a major problem for a small company (which may not have a formal review process anyway), it can lock larger enterprises into a system that doesn't have the flexibility necessary to provide an accurate assessment of each employee's performance or, equally damaging, diagnose issues or areas for improvement.

-The annual review cycle may work for some roles, but for many others assessment may be much better on a monthly or quarterly basis.
+The annual review cycle may work for some roles, but for many others, assessment may be much better on a monthly or quarterly basis.

 People who are new in a position or not performing to agreed levels may need even more frequent check-ins, which will help give them the feedback and support they need to develop and flourish.